If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 In addition, it is general knowledge that polar bears and silvertip grizzlies have unusually acute senses of smell.

 This is a fact that has been documented time and time again.
-They are able to do this thanks to their amazing talents and an acute sense of smell, which allows them to locate a dead animal up to 20 kilometers away.
+They can do this thanks to their amazing talents and an acute sense of smell, which allows them to locate a dead animal up to 20 kilometers away.

-When compared to the sense of smell possessed by other animals on the earth, grizzlies stand out as having the most acute capacity.
+Grizzlies have the most acute capacity compared to the sense of smell possessed by other animals on the earth.

 This should not come as a surprise, given that the surface area of their olfactory bulbs is five times larger than that of the typical individual.

-Because of this characteristic, bears are a species that may be both fascinating and terrifying at the same time.
+Because of this characteristic, bears are a species that may be both fascinating and terrifying simultaneously.

-Bloodhounds are a kind of dog famous for their extraordinary sense of scent, which is 300 times more intense than humans.
+Bloodhounds are a kind of dog famous for their extraordinary sense of scent, 300 times more intense than humans.

-They have the ability to identify odors that are more than two weeks old.
-Also, they can easily follow smell trails across distances greater than one hundred kilometers.
+They can identify odors that are more than two weeks old.
+Also, they can easily follow smell trails over one hundred kilometers.

-The police make regular use of them because of their unique skills, which enable them to investigate crime scenes, look for missing persons, and track down criminals.
+The police use them regularly because of their unique skills, which enable them to investigate crime scenes, look for missing persons, and track down criminals.

 In addition, dogs belonging to the Basset Hound subspecies are typically quite small and have long, drooping ears.

-These dogs use their ears to run down the ground and pick up odors that way.
-Because of the folds found on their face and neck, they can store odors and keep track of them while following a trail.
+These dogs use their ears to run down the ground and pick up odors.
+Because of the folds on their face and neck, they can store odors and keep track of them while following a trail.

-Because dogs have such a strong sense of smell, humans often use them in bomb and drug detection due to their extensive training in this area.
+Because dogs have such a strong sense of smell, humans often use them in bomb and drug detection due to their extensive training.

-They can also find corpses and locate people based on the scent of the clothing they are wearing.
+They can also find corpses and locate people based on the scent of their clothing.

-In point of fact, they are primarily accustomed to the smells of human individuals because of the speed with which they develop a fondness for a scent that they are accustomed to inhaling on a daily basis.
+They are primarily accustomed to the smells of human individuals because of the speed with which they develop a fondness for a scent that they are accustomed to inhaling daily.

 Snakes are among the many animal species that have an acute capacity for detecting odors.